Usage-based insurance programs

 You could also look for auto insurance companies that don’t monitor your driving.

-The Bottom Line for Usage-Based Insurance Programs
+Usage-Based Insurance Programs

 Pay-as-you-go auto insurance is likely to be the most important change that happens in car insurance within the next decade.
 Certainly, insurance companies are investing in ever-better technology and marketing for their pay-per-mile policies.